 When catering for vegans, it’s important that your options be classed as vegan and that the ingredients are clearly specified as to avoid these processed foods and your clients or colleagues disappointment!

-A paleo diet excludes all cereal grains and legumes.
+A paleo diet excludes all cereal grains and legumes that are farmed.
 Barley, wheat, oats and kidney and pinto beans are a few examples from Paleo Leap of the foods that are avoided.
-Soy is also avoided.

 Avoiding the majority of processed foods is the key here.
-Confectionary like lollies that have significant amounts of sugar and preservatives are a no go.
+Confectionary like lollies that have significant amounts of sugar and preservatives are also a no-go.
 This includes a wide variety of not just sweets, but fruit juices and a significant percentage of packaged products will likely be avoided.